Providing short breaks part time

 - have enough time to spare to provide regular short breaks, which may include daytime, overnight stays or weekends

-- You can attend support groups, receive specialist training relating to the child and receive continuous support from a supervising social worker
+- continuous support from a supervising social worker

-- You'll have access to a team that carefully plans each placement - matching of a child with the right carer is vital for successful short breaks.
+- a professional team that carefully plans each placement.
+Matching children with the right foster carers is vital for successful short breaks.

 or to talk to our friendly recruitment team call 0800 801 530

 “The reward was the relief on his mum’s face, knowing she could have a day or night to herself and that she trusted me to care for her child.” - Annette, short breaks carer